 The weather in Isla Mujeres is just what you’d expect from the Caribbean, making it ideal for long days of sunbathing, boat tours, and watersports.
 In Isla Mujeres, summer lasts all year.

 The only thing to keep in mind is the high humidity levels during the rainy season, which runs from June to October.

 That means more rain, but just a light shower that will make your day hotter and more humid when the sun returns.
-So, pack light but still carry a good sunscreen, preferably one that is environment friendly.
+So, pack light but still carry a good sunscreen, preferably one that is environment-friendly.

 That brings our guide on amazing things to do in Isla Mujeres, Mexico, to an end.
-We covered everything from beaches, snorkeling, best restaurants, and all-inclusive resorts in Isla Mujeres, to ferries, transport, and golf cart and bicycle rentals, as well as the Isla Mujeres weather.
+We covered everything from beaches, snorkeling, the best restaurants, and all-inclusive resorts in Isla Mujeres, to ferries, transport, and golf cart and bicycle rentals, as well as the Isla Mujeres weather.

 Hopefully, you gained valuable insights from it to enhance your experience on Isla Mujeres.
 Let me know if you have any questions.
 I would love to hear from you.

 Things to do in Isla Mujeres: Final Thoughts